Course - Environmental Communication - PSY3151

 Course content

-The course gives an introduction to environmental psychology and provides the basics in this field.
-Basic psychological mechanisms of decision-making, behaviour change, perception of environmental problems, and environmental communication are introduced and applied to real world challenges.
-Environmental psychological intervention techniques are presented.
-Environmental behaviour is analysed on different levels, namely the individual, household, group and company level.
-Furthermore, differences between environmentally relevant actions on different levels are analysed (every day behaviour to big investments).
+The course gives a broad introduction to environmental psychology and provides the basics in this field.
+Basic psychological mechanisms of environmental decision-making, behaviour change, perception of environmental problems, environmental communication, and effects of environments on people are introduced and applied to real world challenges as they typically occur in a job context.
+Environmental psychological intervention techniques are presented, linked to theory and research findings, and applied to job relevant questions.

 Learning outcome